23 Opportunities for PhD research

 2. Creativity for AI

-3. creativity of AI
+3. Creativity of AI

 All supported by a methodological training theme, creative AI methods.
 The Centre for Digital Humanities, Cultures and Media (DHCM) will serve as the intellectual and organisational home of the CreativeAI studentships, with members already working at the intersection of AI, creativity, society, and culture.

-21.1 Key features of this studentship
+23.2.1 Key features of this studentship

 • Receive a fully funded studentship covering tuition fees and an annual stipend at the UKRI rate (previously 2025/26 £20,780 per year) for 3.5 years.